Persecution: Assyrians

 Due to their Christian faith and ethnicity, the Assyrians have been persecuted since their adoption of Christianity.
 During the reign of Yazdegerd I, Christians in Persia were viewed with suspicion as potential Roman subversives, resulting in persecutions while at the same time, they promoted Nestorian Christianity as a buffer between the Churches of Rome and Persia.
 Persecutions and attempts to impose Zoroastrianism continued during the reign of Yazdegerd II.

 During the eras of Mongol rule under Genghis Khan and Timur, there was indiscriminate slaughter of tens of thousands of Assyrians and destruction of the Assyrian population of northwestern Iran and central and northern Iran.

 More recent persecutions since the 19th century include the Massacres of Badr Khan, the Massacres of Diyarbakır (1895), the Adana massacre, the Assyrian genocide, the Simele massacre, and the al-Anfal campaign.

-Germans

-The persecution of ethnic Germans refers to systematic acts of persecution which were committed against groups of ethnic Germans based on their ethnicity.